SandeepTheDev/complete-react-and-redux/README.md

 # React Hooks

-Hooks are special functions that lets you hook into React features. **Hooks cannot be called conditionally or inside loops**.
+Hooks were introduced in React v16.8, Hooks are special functions that lets you hook into React features. **Hooks cannot be called conditionally or inside loops**.
 React hooks can only be used used inside a functional component.

 ## useState